sowj-anya/ChessBoard/README.md

-# my_project_2
+CHESSBOARD:

-Static chessboard - with css :
+*It is a Static Chessboard with css .

-This is a simple html file with an internal css code.
+*This is a simple html file with an internal css code.
 This is to test my proficiency in css and html.